sveltia/sveltia-cms/README.md

 ### Better i18n support

-- Making it easier to switch between locales while editing.
+- Making it easier to switch between locales while editing with just a click on a button.
 - Integrating DeepL to allow translating text fields from another locale with one click.
 [See below](#use-deepl-to-translate-entry-fields) for details.
 - You can now use a random UUID for an entry slug, which is a good option for locales writing in non-Latin characters[^12].
 [See below](#use-a-random-id-for-an-entry-slug) for details.
 - Solving limitations in Netlify/Decap CMS’s [list and object widgets](https://decapcms.org/docs/beta-features/#i18n-support) so that changes made with these widgets will be duplicated between locales as expected[^7].